PyDrocsid/cogs/reactionpin.md

 ## Reaction Pin

-A message is pinned when
+A message gets pinned when

 a)
 the user who added the reaction `:pushpin` (📌) has the `reactionpin.pin` permission OR